shipkit/shipkit-auto-version/README.md

     fetch-depth: '0' # will fetch the entire history
 ```

-## shipkit-auto-version.previous-version, shipkit-auto-version.previous-tag
+## Properties exposed by the plugin

+### shipkit-auto-version.previous-version
-This plugin exposes 'ext' property `shipkit-auto-version.previous-version` that can be used to get access to the previous version.
+This plugin exposes an 'ext' property `shipkit-auto-version.previous-version` that can be used to get access to the previous version.
 Example:

 ```
 println project.ext.'shipkit-auto-version.previous-version'
 ```
+### shipkit-auto-version.previous-tag

-Shipkit Auto Version exposes also an 'ext' property `shipkit-auto-version.previous-tag` that gives access to the previous
+Shipkit Auto Version exposes also `shipkit-auto-version.previous-tag` 'ext' property that gives access to the previous
 version's tag.
 It allows to get previous revision in convenient way (eg. for generating changelog with Shipkit Changelog
 plugin as in example below).
 Example: